 The thoughts themselves are not problems.
 Our reactions to them are.

 The less weight we choose to give these thoughts the less power they have over us.
 So when that thought came up about me not being as beautiful or stylish as this woman I simply let it go.
 I didn't make a story out of it.
 I didn't allow it to be true.

 It’s almost as if they were wasps flying around my mind.
 Because I hardly paid attention to them they got bored and eventually flew away.
 But if I were to engage with them, they’d sting.

 The problem is that most of us are so attached to our minds that we believe whatever it is it might be saying.
-When you begin a meditation practice it helps to give you the space Viktor Frankl is speaking about.
-Within that space we have the ability to choose.
+When you begin a meditation practice it helps to give you the space Viktor Frankl is speaking about, and when you do Breathwork you begin to actually release these limiting beliefs.